The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum gravity: Basic properties of Voronoi cells

 \end{lem} \begin{proof} We will prove the lemma in the case of the quantum disk.
 The general case follows from this and the local absolute continuity of the fields mentioned in the lemma with respect to an embedding of the quantum disk (this local absolute continuity holds away from the boundary of the domain in the case of the whole-plane GFF or the quantum cone or sphere and up the domain boundary in the case of a free-boundary GFF or quantum wedge).
 Since the quantum disk is equivalent to the Brownian disk, general Brownian disk theory shows that if $v$ is sampled uniformly from $\mu_h$, then a.s.\ for each $r>0$ one has $\mu_h(\bdy B_r(v;D_h)) = 0$: indeed, this follows, e.g., from the fact that the set of times for which the head of the Brownian snake takes any particular value $r>0$ has zero Lebesgue measure.
 Since $\mcl P_h^\lambda$ is a Poisson point process with intensity measure $\lambda \mu_h$, this shows that the probability that two points of $\mcl P_h^\lambda$ lie on the boundary of the same $D_h$-ball centered at $v$ is zero.
 That is, the probability that $D_h(u,v) = D_h(u,w)$ is zero.
 Since $v$ is sampled uniformly from $\mu_h$, the statement of the lemma follows. \end{proof}

-We will now state and prove several lemmas to the effect that cells of $\mcl H_h^\lambda$ a.s.\ have ``generic" behavior.
-In each case, the basic idea of the proof is that if $\phi$ is a smooth bump function, then the laws of $h + a\phi$ and $h$ are mutually absolutely continuous.
-Furthermore, a certain ``good" generic event for $h+a\phi$ will occur for Lebesgue-a.e.\ choice of $a$.
-By taking $a$ to be random according to a distribution with a density with respect to Lebesgue measure (e.g., sampled from the standard Gaussian distribution) this implies that the desired generic behavior holds with probability 1.
-We expect that the same results can also be obtained (perhaps via more involved arguments) using Brownian map theory.
+We next check that cell boundaries have zero Lebesgue measure.
+The basic idea of the proof is as follows.
+If $\phi$ is a smooth bump function and $a \in \BB R$, then the laws of $h + a\phi$ and $h$ are mutually absolutely continuous.
+Furthermore, a certain ``good" generic event for $h+a\phi$ occurs for Lebesgue-a.e.\ choice of $a$.
+By taking $a$ to be random according to a distribution with a density with respect to Lebesgue measure (e.g., sampled from the standard Gaussian distribution) this implies that the desired generic behavior holds with probability 1, which will then allow us to conclude that the cells have zero Lebesgue measure.
+Similar arguments can be used to obtain that cells of $\mcl H^\lambda$ a.s.\ have ``generic" behavior in certain senses.
+Some results to this affect appeared in an earlier arXiv version of this paper.

 \begin{lem} Suppose $h$ is a whole-plane GFF (with some choice of additive constant).
 Almost surely, the boundary of each of the cells in $\mcl H_h^\lambda$ has zero Lebesgue measure.
 In fact, it is a.s.\ the case that for any $z,w\in\mcl P_h^\lambda$, the set of $u \in\BB C$ for which $D_h(u,z) = D_h(u,w) $ has zero Lebesgue measure.
 The same is true with $h$ replaced by a free-boundary GFF on a Jordan domain or an embedding of a quantum cone, sphere, disk, or wedge. \end{lem} \begin{proof} We will prove the lemma in the case when $h$ is a free-boundary GFF on $\BB D$.
 This implies the lemma in general by local absolute continuity.
 Note that the lemma statement does not depend on the choice of additive constant for $h$ by Remark~\ref{remark-const} and since adding a constant to $h$ scales $D_h$ by a constant factor.
 If we condition on $h$ and the total number of points in $\mcl P_h^\lambda$, then the elements of $\mcl P_h^\lambda$ are i.i.d.\ samples from $\mu_h$, normalized to be a probability measure.
 It therefore suffices to show that if $z,w\in \BB D$ are independent samples from $\mu_h$, normalized to be a probability measure, then a.s.\ the set of $u\in\BB D$ with $D_h(u,z) = D_h(u,w)$ has zero Lebesgue measure.
 For this purpose, it suffices to show that for any fixed $u\in\BB D$, we have $\BB P[D_h(u,z) = D_h(u,w)] = 0$.